-Reading graduate, Jack Abrey, tells CONNECTED how he is bringing positivity to people’s lives during the current crisis through his role in the Scouts.
+Reading graduate, Jack Abrey, tells CONNECTED how he brought positivity to people’s lives during the COVID-19 pandemic through his role in the Scouts.

 An inspirational education

 Jack studied Human and Physical Geography at the University of Reading, and praises Reading for emphasising the importance of leaving the world a better place.